-Microsoft Teams Integration with SAP Sales Cloud (C4C)
+Microsoft Teams Integration with SAP Sales and Service Cloud (C4C)

-With the new 2108 release, Business Collaboration is now simplified with the Integration of Microsoft Teams and SAP Sales Cloud(C4C).
+With the new 2108 release, Business Collaboration is now simplified with the Integration of Microsoft Teams and SAP Sales and Service Cloud(C4C).
 This integration caters to the following business values:

 - An embedded in-app integration of SAP Sales Cloud with Microsoft Teams to enhance workspace productivity for their users.

 - Eases collaboration of objects like leads, opportunities, tickets.

 - Simplifies remote selling processes.

 This blog post is categorized into three sections as below:

 - Configuration in SAP Sales and Service Cloud (C4C)

 i.
 Go to Join Microsoft 365 Developer Program Click on Join Now.

 Note: Developer accounts can be used for learning, but they are not meant for sharing with anyone.